Ahaeflig/NHL-Inspector/ProcessBook/README.md

 </div>
 <br >

 But it turns out that in order to perceive the evolution of the league, it's primordial to see how the circles ordering changes.
-For that reason we implemented improved transition where each circles moves towards its new designated position:
+For that reason we implemented improved transitions where each circle moves towards its new designated position and we never remove and redraw anything from scratch!

 <br >
 <div align = 'center'>